On Utility Maximization under Multivariate Fake Stationary Affine Volterra Models

-This adjusted forward process is commonly used (see, e.g.,~\cite{AbiJaberMillerPham2021}) to elucidate the affine structure of affine Volterra processes with continuous trajectories.\\ The process in~\eqref{VolSqrt2} is non-Markovian and non-semimartingale in general.
+The process in~\eqref{VolSqrt2} is non-Markovian and non-semimartingale in general.
 Note that our model (\ref{eq:hestonS})-(\ref{eq:correstructureheston})-(\ref{VolSqrt_}) features correlation between the stocks and between a stock and its volatility.
 Moreover, the methodology developed in this paper, and hence the results obtained, remain valid if the matrix \( D \) in \eqref{VolSqrt_} is not assumed to be diagonal, but only satisfies This also provides an extension to the inhomogeneous setting of the models considered in~\cite{abi2019affine,AbiJaberMillerPham2021,AichingerDesmettre2021}.
 Consequently, our main results (Theorems~\ref{Thm:powerUtilityGeneral} and~\ref{Thm:ExpoUtilityGeneral}) extends \cite[Theorem 3.3 and Theorem 3.6]{HanWong2020b}, \cite[Theorem 3.2]{AichingerDesmettre2021} to the multivariate, \textit{time-dependent} diffusion coefficient case.